ReesMorrison/NetlifyBlogThemes/content/post/2021-05-21-churches-from-dover-beach-a-poem-by-matthew-arnold/ChurchesArnold.md

 slug: []
 categories:
   - Poem
-tags: ["Familiar, Reliable Support,", "Ancient,", "Mystical",]
+tags: ["Familiar and Reliable Support,", "Ancient,", "Mystical",]
 draft:
 ---

 As he gazes at the English Channel and responds to the waves *tremulous cadence slow*, Matthew Arnold slips into melancholic brooding.
 He mourns that the high tide of religious faith, the all-encompassing oceanic belief in God represented by the *Sea of Faith* and sustained by churches, is weakening and receding, with a deep loss of beauty and pleasure in a secularizing world buffeted by chaotic, senseless conflict.

 <!--more-->

-"Dover Beach,"" by Matthew Arnold
+"Dover Beach," by Matthew Arnold

 The sea is calm tonight.
 The tide is full, the moon lies fair